 Water Infrastructure Finance and Innovation (WIFIA)

 To accelerate investment in our nation's water and wastewater infrastructure by providing long-term, low-cost supplemental credit assistance under customized terms to creditworthy water and wastewater projects of national and regional significance.
-Funding Priority - Fiscal Year FY 2019: Selected projects shall demonstrate the broad range of project types that the WIFIA program can finance including wastewater, drinking water, stormwater, and water recycling projects.
-Funding Priority - Fiscal Year FY 2020: Selected projects shall demonstrate the broad range of project types that the WIFIA program can finance including wastewater, drinking water, stormwater, and water recycling projects.
+Funding Priority - Fiscal Year FY 2023: Selected projects shall demonstrate the broad range of project types that the WIFIA program can finance including wastewater, drinking water, stormwater, and water recycling projects.
+Funding priorities are announced with the release of each Notice of Funding Availability.

 General information about this opportunity